Japanese chef makes history as he joins France's Michelin elite - France 24

 Chef Kei Kobayashi became the first Japanese chef ever to win the maximum three Michelin stars in France on Monday.

-Kazuyuki Tanaka won two stars for Racine, his French restaurant in the northeastern city of Reims, as did Yasunari Okazaki for his crossover Franco-Japanese cuisine at L'Abysee au Pavillon Ledoyen in Paris.
+Kazuyuki Tanaka won two stars for Racine, his restaurant in the northeastern city of Reims, as did Yasunari Okazaki for his sushi and crossover cuisine at L'Abysee au Pavillon Ledoyen in Paris.

-Kei -- a striking figure with bleached blond hair -- said Japanese cooks have earned their place at the top of French cuisine.
+Kobayashi -- a striking figure with bleached blond hair -- said Japanese cooks have earned their place at the top table of French cuisine.

 "There are lots of Japanese chefs now in France and you have accepted us and given us a place," he said as picked up the highest distinction in French cooking.